Nian-Jingqing/painlearning/README.md

 docker run -it -v $PATHTODATA$ mpcoll2/eeg_2020:latest python $script.py$
 ```

-SCR analyses as ewell as computation models specification and fitting was done in Matlab using the HFT toolbox and the VBA toolbox.
+SCR analyses as well as computation models specification and fitting was done in Matlab using the HFT toolbox and the VBA toolbox.

 ## 0- Import raw data